Will the Pioneers play baseball this season?

-The Expedition League filed a lawsuit against the Pioneers, along with the Badlands Big Sticks, Fremont Moo, Hastings Sodbusters, Spearfish Sasquatch, Hub City Hotshots and Casper Horseheads on Jan.
+The Expedition League sued the Pioneers, along with the Badlands Big Sticks, Fremont Moo, Hastings Sodbusters, Spearfish Sasquatch, Hub City Hotshots and Casper Horseheads, on Jan.
 28 in Pennington County, South Dakota.

 People are also reading…

 The couple also own the Casper Horseheads.
-The suit cites that the Expedition League holds ownership of one-third of both LLCs overseeing the two teams and the Heemans hold the other two-thirds ownership.
+The suit says the Expedition League holds ownership of one-third of both LLCs overseeing the two teams and the Heemans hold the other two-thirds ownership.

-In its suit, the Expedition League claims that the seven teams have outstanding balances in affiliation fees, league dues and other costs that are owed to the league’s owners.
+In its suit, the Expedition League claims that the seven teams have outstanding balances in affiliation fees, league dues and other fees that are owed to the league’s owners.

-The lawsuit also claims that six of the seven teams have breached their contract with the Expedition League by engaging in a “concerted and tactical effort to depart Expedition League, with the intention of continuing their operations in a league which would directly compete with Expedition League.”
-The Expedition League cites the departures as against affiliation agreements that disallowed the use of service marks, or branding, for a period of two years.
+The lawsuit also claims that six of the seven teams have breached their contracts with the Expedition League by engaging in a “concerted and tactical effort to depart Expedition League, with the intention of continuing their operations in a league that would directly compete with Expedition League.”
+The Expedition League says the departures violate affiliation agreements that disallowed the use of service marks, or branding, for a period of two years.

 The Pioneers and other teams have filed an answer to the complaint, as well as a counterclaim against the Expedition League and its owner, Steve Wagner.

-According to the counterclaim, the seven teams allege that the Expedition League and Wagner misrepresented to team owners the relationship between the league and each team, or affiliate.
-They claim that while the league’s bylaws and contracts refer to the teams as affiliates, the teams are franchises and allege the difference would have required disclosures that Wagner did not provide.
-The team owners allege that Wagner failed to also provide proper financial performance representation required by law.
+According to the counterclaim, the seven teams allege that the Expedition League and Wagner misrepresented to team owners the relationship between the league and each team.
+They claim that while the league’s bylaws and contracts refer to the teams as affiliates, the teams are franchises, and that the difference would have required disclosures that Wagner did not provide.
+The team owners allege that Wagner also failed to provide proper financial performance representation required by law.

 Additionally, the teams and their owners claimed that the league has been mismanaged by Wagner, citing unpaid bills — specifically in Butte, Montana, and Manitoba, Canada — and other costs.